As unbelievable as it may sound, it's not illegal to sell unsafe products in Australia.

 "Despite our best efforts unsafe products continue to enter the market and unnecessarily harm consumers," the spokesperson says.

-The recall system also leaves product safety at the discretion of businesses, explains Agar.
+The recall system also leaves product safety at the discretion of businesses, explains Pereira.

 "If a business receives lots of complaints about a safety issue, they may choose to run a recall.
 But how they run it is up to them, and it's often quite a while after the safety issues are identified," she says.